 Other features such as gaming mode and controls and RGB lights also play a role in the overall price.

 The best budget micro ATX motherboard for you depends upon a lot of factors as we discussed.
 Do you want an AMD or an Intel build, and what kind of features are you looking for?

 The point to note here is that the term “budget” is relative.
 Micro ATX motherboards can range in price from $50 to about $300 easily.

 If you are a home or an office user “budget” would mean going for the cheapest possible motherboard i.e under $100 range.
 If you are a gamer, “budget” would mean going for something that is under $200 range.

-Hence, in this article we highlighted a few motherboards that may appeal to either of the budget home user or gamers.
+Hence, in this article, we highlighted a few motherboards that may appeal to either the budget home user or gamers.